ldbtech/dnn/README.md

 Prof. Andrew Ng, certaficate on DL will teach me somethings I can use in the future.
 But my goal is develp tools and find a way to do it much easily and faster.
 Since, I have background in CS and Math (Calculus, Linear Algebra, Probabilities) .
 I say why not develop library while learning DL that will teach me the limit of DL and try to surpass that limit and be passionate about it as well.

-# Updating Every Two Weeks
+# Updating Every Month

-This Document will keep updating every two weeks about the things I WILL BE ADDING SO KEEP ON EYE ON THAT.
+This Document will keep updating every Month about the things I WILL BE ADDING SO KEEP ON EYE ON THAT.